PIBSAS/Argonone-Recalbox-Electron/README.md

 # Argonone-Recalbox-Electron by Raspberry Pi Buenos Aires

-A fix to get working Off and fan working in Recalbox 8
+A fix to get working, Off Button and fan cooler working in Recalbox 8

 #Instructions: